muhdhanifirfan/2510-ITT440/10% Individual Assignment/M3CS2554C/MUHAMMAD KAMAL BIN OTHMAN/README.md

 Fulmer, J. E. (2023).
 Siege source code repository [Source code].
 GitHub. https://github.com/JoeDog/siege

 Molenaar, J. (2022).
 Web performance testing and benchmarking methodologies.
 In K. Johnson (Ed.), Modern DevOps practices (pp. 145-167).
 O'Reilly Media.

+### **Justification**

+I selected Siege over alternatives like Apache JMeter or Grafana K6 because it is beginner-friendly and also provides realistic user simulation with random delays (-d5 parameter), supports concurrent connections (-c50), and generates complete transaction reports.
+The test plan focused on multiple HTTP status endpoints (200, 206, 302, 404) to simulate real-world user behavior and identify how different server responses impact performance under load.
+Based on the output we observed, we recommend that this website improve their availability when many users access the website simultaneously.
+In addition, This approach follows the specific standard recommendation for comprehensive web application performance testing.